Creating PDF’s for Difficult to Manage Webpages Can Be Challenging

 Screenshot of #2

-2. Kruger National Park in South Africa PDF Created Using Readdle’s PDF Converter App.
-It was id’ed as a damaged file by the GoodReader App (that I use to store documents and upload them to my websites from) so the GoodReader App attempted to repair it…thus the auto-generated name.
+Shown Above: #2 PDF Created Using Readdle’s PDF Converter App of Kruger National Park in South Africa.
+This PDF was flagged as a damaged file by the GoodReader App (GoodReader is an app that I use to store documents and to upload them to my websites from) so the GoodReader App attempted to repair it…thus the auto-generated name.

 Screenshot of #3

-As you can quickly see in the accompanying illustrations, the only PDF that’s legible of the 3 is the last one.
+As you can quickly see in the accompanying illustrations, the only PDF that’s legible of the 3 is the last one…#3.

 How to Use PDF Converter & the Clipboard Option to Create a PDF